 After browsing a few options at the health food store, Holland & Barrett, I eventually picked five bars to try.
 These five bars were the basis of my second health experiment based on myself, covering three days.

 Felt rough for a while, but that could have been due to travelling on the bus whilst feeling hungry and having PPPD.
-After I got off the bus I started to feel better than I was before I ate, but still not 100%.
-Not sure if the bar can be entirely to blame for that, given that I have PPPD and I was traveling.
+After I got off the bus, I started to feel better than I was before I ate, but still not 100%.
+Not sure if the bar can be entirely to blame for that, given that I have PPPD, and I was travelling.
 Four more bars to go.

-Bar 2 – Grenade Carb Kills High Protein Bar (fudge brownie)
+Protein Bars: Grenade Carb Kills High Protein Bar (Fudge Brownie)

 Due to focusing on doing work on my dissertation, I completely lost track of time.
 But it seems it’s been longer than three hours since I ate the bar and I didn’t get any worse than I was.
 So it would seem the bar kept me fairly stable, even if it didn’t completely help me avoid a hypo.

 Protein Bars: Fulfil Chocolate Salted Carmel Flavour Vitamin & Protein Bar

 Again, I forgot to buy something quick I could eat for breakfast before an early university appointment.
 Meaning I had to rely on another one of these bars as a way to hopefully tie me over until I could get something proper to eat after my meeting.

 I ate this bar at around 08.30 in the morning, with my appointment at my university being at 11.30.
 Unfortunately, it didn’t last as long as I was hoping for.
 But again, this could be partly due to travelling on the train to my appointment, due to my PPPD.